-The major functions of DCE include providing venues for futures and options trading; developing and listing contracts; organizing and supervising the trading, clearing, and settlement; market surveillance and rule enforcement; formulating and implementing risk management rules; organizing marketing and investor education events; market data and information services, etc.
+The major functions of DCE include providing venues for futures and options trading; developing and listing contracts; organizing and supervising trading, clearing, and settlement; surveilling market activities and enforcing rules; formulating and implementing risk management rules; organizing marketing and investor education events; providing market data and information services, etc.

-By the end of 2017, a total of 16 futures contracts and 1 option contract have been listed for trading on DCE, which include No.1 soybean, soybean meal, corn, No.2 Soybean, soybean oil, linear low density polyethylene (LLDPE), RBD palm olein, polyvinyl chloride (PVC), metallurgical coke, coking coal, iron ore, egg, fiberboard, blockboard, polypropylene (PP), corn starch futures and soybean meal option.
-DCE has 165 member firms and 3.09 million investor accounts, including 89.3 thousand corporate accounts.
-DCE has designated 246 delivery warehouses and 14 margin depositary banks.
-In 2017, DCE’s annual trading volume reached 1101 million lots (unilateral, same below), down 28.37% from 2016.
-Its turnover totaled RMB 52.01 trillion, down 15.31% from 2016.
-The average daily open interest reached 6.24 million lots, up 1.94% from 2016.
+As of now, a total of 17 futures and 2 options have been listed for trading on DCE, which include No.1 soybean, soybean meal, corn, No.2 soybean, soybean oil, linear low density polyethylene (LLDPE), RBD palm olein, polyvinyl chloride (PVC), metallurgical coke, coking coal, iron ore, egg, fiberboard, blockboard, polypropylene (PP), corn starch, ethylene glycol (EG) futures, soybean meal options and corn options, covering sectors of grain, oils and oil seeds, livestock, animal feed, forestry, chemical, energy, and metals.
+In addition, DCE has started introducing overseas traders into the iron ore futures market and formally launched commodity swaps business.
+DCE has 164 member firms, 314 designated delivery warehouses and 15 designated depositary banks.
+In 2018, DCE’s annual trading volume reached 982 million lots (unilateral, same below), down 10.84% from 2017.
+Its turnover totaled RMB 52.2 trillion, up 0.36% from 2017.